nigimitama/ordinalcorr/docs/index.rst

 ordinalcorr
 ===========

-A Python package for computing correlation coefficients designed for ordinal-scale data.
+`ordinalcorr` is a Python package for computing correlation coefficients designed for ordinal-scale data.

 Installation